WiredNerd/pytest-sort/docs/source/example_class.md

 Reset all variables to defaults before every test case.

-This is a little more relyable because it allows all test cases to assume we are starting with default values.
+This is a little more reliable because it allows all test cases to assume we are starting with default values.
 However, you must remember to reload the modules in ever test module.

 Below I fixed the tests by adding a Pytest Fixture with autouse=True.